 Last updated in October 2016

 Conversely, the Zimbabwean opposition sees Germany as a preferred partner in its plans for the political and economic reconstruction of the country.
 The formation of a coalition government under Prime Minister Tsvangirai in February 2009 led to an intensification of contacts.
-Since the July 2013 elections and the formation of a ZANU government with a two-third majority in Parliament, even some of the ministers who are ZANU-PF members have shown interest in resuming talks and improving bilateral relations.
-So far, however, they have been unable to prevail in the deeply divided ZANU, and in particular against the now 90-year-old Robert Mugabe.
+Since the 31 July 2013 elections and the formation of a ZANU-PF government with a two-thirds majority in parliament, the government has also shown interest in resuming talks and improving bilateral relations.

 With the visits to Zimbabwe by the Federal Government Commissioner for Human Rights Policy and Humanitarian Aid in November 2014 and the Federal Foreign Office Regional Director for Sub-Saharan Africa and the Sahel in March 2015, Germany has underscored its fundamental willingness to engage in political dialogue.